kahi-framework/kahi-ui.nbn.dev/content/docs/widgets/yearpicker.md

 # YearPicker

-`YearPicker` is a Widget that displays a decade-based grid of days that a user can select from.
+`YearPicker` is a Widget that displays a decade-based grid of years that a user can select from.

 ```svelte repl YearPicker Preview
 <script>